asadnaqviii/asadnaqviii/README.md

 # 💫 About Me:
-I am a third year computer science student with a passion for artificial intelligence and hyper realistic graphics.
+I am a final year computer science student with a passion for artificial intelligence and hyper realistic graphics.
 I have experience building web applications and am always looking to expand my skills and knowledge in these areas.
 As a student, I am dedicated to staying up-to-date with the latest technologies and techniques in the field, and I am excited to contribute to and learn from the open source community on GitHub.
 Follow me on GitHub to see my projects and keep up with my learning journey.

 ## 🌐 Socials: